Masakåda talent search continues in San Diego

-Guam Women’s National Team coaches will be selecting the strongest team available when the Masakåda, Guam’s Women’s National Soccer Team, return to compete at the AFC Women’s Asian Cup in September.
+Guam Women’s National Team coaches will be selecting the strongest team available when the Masakåda, the Guam Women’s National Soccer Team, return to compete at the AFC Women’s Asian Cup in September, the Guam Football Association announced in a press release.

 The national team last played in the Asian Cup in 2003.

-Head coach Sang Hoon Kim and assistant coach Rhoda Bamba are in San Diego for a Talent Identification Camp, set up for mainly Guam-eligible players from abroad, at the Chula Vista Elite Athlete Training Center, while the domestic squad of players continue to train twice weekly at the Guam Football Association National Training Center.
+Head coach Sang Hoon Kim and assistant coach Rhoda Bamba are in San Diego for a Talent Identification Camp, set up mainly for Guam-eligible players from abroad, at the Chula Vista Elite Athlete Training Center, while the domestic squad of players continues to train twice weekly at the Guam Football Association National Training Center in Harmon.

 “With additional support from FIFA and AFC to continue to develop women’s football, this camp, as well as entry in the AFC tournament, is a significant step for Guam.”

 A June 24 draw at the AFC House in Kuala Lumpur, Malaysia, revealed Guam’s three opponents in September’s qualification round: Myanmar, United Arab Emirates and Lebanon.
-The tournament will be played between Sept.
-13-25.
-The host venue has not yet been finalized.
+The tournament will be played from Sept.
+13 to Sept.
+25. The host venue has not been finalized.

 Current Masakåda captain Anjelica Perez was only 12 years old and hoping to one day play for Guam when the women’s team last played in the AFC Women’s Asian Cup tournament.
 She feels that the team’s return to the tournament is a pivotal moment for women’s football in Guam.